Marinade Finance Blocks 50+ Validators to Prevent Sandwich Attacks

 Key Highlights

-• Joint effort led by protocols like Marinade Finance and Jito has successfully helped the ecosystem to counter Sandwich attacks, which were exploiting retail traders
+• In the Joint effort, Marinade Finance and Jito have successfully helped the ecosystem to counter Sandwich attacks, which were exploiting retail traders

 • Marinade Finance identified and removed bad actors from its delegation system by blacklisting 50 malicious validators